 - Meeting time: Bi-weekly Tues 15:00 UTC (does follow US daylight savings).
 (Subscribe to Google Agenda | Convert to your timezone)

 - Meeting agenda: https://hackmd.io/s/r127ErYiN

-KEDA is a Cloud Native Computing Foundation sandbox project
+KEDA is a Cloud Native Computing Foundation incubation project